From 1st April 20017 Small Business Rate Relief is only available to ratepayers who occupy either:

 (a) one property, or

-The rateable value of the property mentioned in (a), or the combined rateable value of all properties mentioned in (b), must not exceed £17,999 on each day for which relief is being sought.
+The rateable value of the property mentioned in (a), or the combined rateable value of all properties mentioned in (b), must not exceed £19,999 (previously £17,999) on each day for which relief is being sought.
 If the rateable value, or combined rateable value, increases above those levels, relief will cease from the day of the increase.

-However, from 14 February 2014 the Government has introduced additional support to small businesses.
-Businesses that take on an additional property which would normally have meant the loss of small business rate relief, will be allowed to keep that relief for a period of 12 months.
+However, businesses that take on an additional property which would normally have meant the loss of small business rate relief will be allowed to keep that relief for a period of 12 months.

 What amount of relief is available

-- Qualifying properties with a rateable value between £12,000 and £18,000 will not have a percentage relief but will have their demand calculated using the small business rate relief multiplier
+- Qualifying properties with a rateable value between £15,000 and £51,000 (previously between £12,000 and £18,000) will not have a percentage relief but will have their demand calculated using the small business rate relief multiplier

 Certain changes in circumstances will need to be notified to the local authority by a ratepayer who is in receipt of relief (other changes will be picked up by the local authority).
 The changes which should be notified are: